 By Dharamraj Dhutia

-The Reserve Bank of India's (RBI) monetary policy decision is due on Friday and the central bank is expected to hold rates at 6.50% for a fifth consecutive meeting, according to a Reuters poll.
+The Reserve Bank of India (RBI) is expected to hold rates at 6.50% for a fifth consecutive meeting at its monetary policy meeting on Friday, according to a Reuters poll.

-(Reporting by Dharamraj Dhutia; Editing by Mrigank Dhaniwala)
+(Reporting by Dharamraj Dhutia; Editing by Janane Venkatraman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.